devdanco/mono-dev/packages/testing/README.md

-# foundation
+# testing

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build foundation` to build the library.
+Run `nx build testing` to build the library.